Enhance Your Creativity

 “I never made one of my discoveries through the process of rational thinking.“

 The client-centred approach to therapy – that is, the belief that every person and issue is unique and requires an individually-tailored approach – is especially applicable to issues of creativity because creativity flows directly from your uniqueness.
-Drawing on almost two decades of experience, I employ techniques from hypnotherapy, psychotherapy, coaching, stress management and neurolinguistics programming (NLP) to explore whatever is holding you back and to help to set your creativity free.
+Drawing on over two decades of experience, I employ techniques from hypnotherapy, psychotherapy, coaching, stress management and neurolinguistics programming (NLP) to explore whatever is holding you back and to help to set your creativity free.

 If you have any questions, if you would like a free chat on the phone, or if you would like to book an initial consultation, please get in touch and we can discuss how I can help you.